 - (3) All new taxiway location and direction signs, RDRs, and mandatory signs are required to be internally lighted.
 See paragraph 9-1.4. - (4) Wind direction indicators are required to meet ICAO Annex 14 (paragraph 5.1, "Indicators and Signaling Devices").
-Lighted cone is required. - (5) Emergency power required for all equipment designated "R." - (6) Apron edge lighting is not required if apron flood lighting is provided. - (7) Flood lighting is not required for night operations (refueling, loading, maintenance, etc.), but 0.2 fc may be required by the installation for perimeter security. - (8) For surface movement and guidance of CAT III systems, refer to FAA AC 120-57. - (9) Runway guard lights require monitoring IAW FAA AC 150/5345-46, paragraph 3.7.3.4. - (10) Use of retroreflective markers is allowed where additional marking is required, but are not a substitute for apron edge lights. - (11) FAA requires guidance signs for the purpose of clear guidance and direction and presents signage for average airfield configuration, but simple airfields (single runway and few entering taxiways) or airfields which utilize a "follow me" vehicle, may not require complicated signage.
-Required with the use of REILS. - (12) Required with the use of REILS. - (13) Required for medium intensity. - (14) Required for RVR <600 only. - (15) For RVR $\geq$ 2400 only. - (16) Waiver is required. - (17) Waiver is not required when used as a subsystem of ALSF-1.
+Lighted cone is required.
+Integral LED obstruction light is allowed. - (5) Emergency power required for all equipment designated "R." - (6) Apron edge lighting is not required if apron flood lighting is provided.
+Base Ops may approve reflective markers. - (7) Apron edge lighting is required for safety concerns, even if apron flood lighting is provided.
+Base Ops may approve reflective markers.
+See UFC 3-530-01 for Apron Floodlighting. - (8) For surface movement and guidance of CAT III systems, refer to FAA AC 120-57. - (9) Runway guard lights require monitoring IAW FAA AC 150/5345-46, paragraph 3.7.3.4. - (10) Use of retroreflective markers is allowed where additional marking is required, but are not a substitute for apron edge lights. - (11) FAA requires guidance signs for the purpose of clear guidance and direction and presents signage for average airfield configuration, but simple airfields (single runway and few entering taxiways) or airfields which utilize a "follow me" vehicle, may not require complicated signage.
+Required with the use of REILS. - (12) Optional with the use of REILS. - (13) Required for medium intensity. - (14) Required for RVR <600 only. - (15) For $RVR \ge 2400$ only. - (16) Waiver is required. - (17) Waiver is not required when used as a subsystem of ALSF-1. - (18) Outage thresholds (relating to number of missing fixtures, both total and consecutive, that invoke various stages of airfield shutdown) are identified by FAA. /3/ - \4\(19) Visual Approach Slope Indicators may be used in visual approach conditions if Airfield Operations requires. - (20) For bases home to aircraft with Head Up Displays, use a modified LZ incandescent configuration if threshold lights are LED./4/